Refurbished Computers and Laptops Market

 -

-In August 2020, CDI Technologies, a leading provider of refurbished technology products, acquired Troxell Communications, a company that specializes in providing technology solutions to K-12 schools.
-The acquisition aims to expand CDI's presence in the education market and provide schools with high-quality refurbished devices.
+In August 2020, CDI Technologies, a leading provider of refurbished technology products, completed the acquisition of Troxell Communications, a specialist in K-12 education solutions.
+This move strengthens CDI’s footprint in the education market and enhances access to high-quality refurbished devices for schools nationwide.

 Refurbished Computers and Laptops Market Segment Analysis

-In this report, the Refurbished Computers and Laptops Market has been segmented by Type, Condition, Distribution Channel, End User, and Geography.
+In this report, the Refurbished Computers and Laptops Market has been segmented by Grade, Operating System, Screen Size, End Use, Distribution Channel and Geography.

-Refurbished Computers and Laptops Market, Segmentation by Type
+Refurbished Computers and Laptops Market, Segmentation by Grade

 Grade A